MathiasFall/skrdr/README.md

-skrdr
+skrdr \n
-i once killed a man...
+i once killed a man... \n
-wait that wasn't me at all
+wait that wasn't me at all \n
 it was johnny cash